-- A. The Contractor shall furnish and install the gate valves in accordance with the Typical Iron Valve Box Standard Detail as per the drawings. - B. The Contractor shall furnish and install flush valves in accordance with the Flush Valve Detail as per the drawings. - C. The Contractor shall install valve markers in accordance with the Marker Standard Detail drawing as per the drawings.
+- A. The Contractor shall furnish and install the gate valves in accordance with the Typical Iron Valve Box Standard Detail as per the Drawings. - B. The Contractor shall furnish and install flush valves in accordance with the Flush Valve details as per the Drawings - C. The Contractor shall install valve markers in accordance with the Marker Standard Detail drawing as per the Drawings.

 - A. Qualifications - 1.
 Manufacturer shall have a minimum of five (5) years of experience in the production of substantially similar equipment and shall show evidence of satisfactory service in at least five (5) installations. - 2.
-All units of the same type shall be the product of one manufacturer. - 3.
+All units of the same type shall be the product of one Manufacturer. - 3.
 The equipment shall be designed, constructed and installed in accordance with the best practices and methods and shall comply with these Specifications as applicable.

 - A. Section 01230, Excavation and Backfill

 - B. Section 01350, Hydrotesting and Disinfection

-- C. Section 02650, PVC for Water Mains

-- D. Section 02660, Ductile-Iron Pipe
+- C. Section 02660, Ductile-Iron Pipe

-- E. Section 02665, HDPE Pipe

-- F. Section 02680, Joint Restraints and Thrust Blocking